The entire book appears at this link with chapters added after appearing online:

 karma in order to hide lack of same.

-Just another hot late spring weekend coming on to a
+Just another hot late spring weekend take, coming on to a

 sweltering New Orleans summer head.

 Another day passes and another.
 Night substitutes for day as